Some Entanglement Survives Most Measurements

 We perform multiple rounds of measurements on the first qubit.
 If the initial concurrence $C(\ket{\psi})\neq 0$, the concurrence of the post measurement state is non zero for any arbitrary finite number of rounds of the same repeated weak measurement with unknown outcomes. \end{lemma}

-Then using the fact that any special weak measurement can be rotated to the forms of Eqs.~\eqref{eq:weakMeasBrun1} and \eqref{eq:weakMeasBrun2} by a local unitary (e.g., by rotating $\hat{n}$ to the z direction) we arrive at the following theorem. \begin{theorem}[A finite sequence of a special weak measurement with unknown outcomes cannot break entanglement of a pure state] Let the two qubit initial state be a pure state.
+Then using the fact that any special weak measurement Eq.~\eqref{Eq:special_weak_measurement} can be rotated to the forms of Eqs.~\eqref{eq:weakMeasBrun1} and \eqref{eq:weakMeasBrun2} by a local unitary (e.g., by rotating $\hat{n}$ to the z direction) we arrive at the following theorem. \begin{theorem}[A finite sequence of a special weak measurement with unknown outcomes cannot break entanglement of a pure state] Let the two-qubit initial state be a pure state.
 We repeatedly measure the first qubit with a special weak measurement.
 If the initial concurrence $C(\ket{\psi})\neq 0$, the concurrence of the post measurement state is non zero for any arbitrary finite number of rounds of the same repeated weak measurement with unknown outcomes. \end{theorem}

-We can generalize Theorem \ref{thm:specialWeakMeasEntOneSys} to the case where we measure both systems. \begin{corollary}[A finite sequence of local special weak measurement with unknown outcomes on the system and environment cannot break entanglement of a pure state] Let the two qubit initial state be a pure state.
+We can generalize Theorem \ref{thm:specialWeakMeasEntOneSys} to the case where we measure both systems. \begin{corollary}[A finite sequence of local special weak measurement with unknown outcomes on the system and environment cannot break entanglement of a pure state] Let the two-qubit initial state be a pure state.
 We measure the first qubit $n$ rounds and the second qubit $y$ rounds with possibly different special weak measurements (the measurement on each qubit stays the same).
 If the initial concurrence $C(\ket{\psi})\neq 0$, the concurrence of the post measurement state is non zero for any arbitrary finite number of rounds of the weak measurements with unknown outcomes. \end{corollary}

-As previously mentioned, each possible measurement outcome is entangled and the final state is one of these outcomes.
-The entanglement that can be broken is the entanglement of the final state that we can \textit{assign}, which is limited by our ignorance.
-The following are examples of breaking this entanglement with rank 2 measurements and unknown outcomes.
+The following are examples of breaking the entanglement of the assigned state with rank 2 measurements and unknown outcomes.
 For these examples, the initial entanglement is broken with one round of measurements on both the system and environment and unknown outcomes.

 \textbf{Example 1:} Let the initial state be

 where $a$ is a parameter that lets us vary the initial entanglement.
 Let $a=0.002$ and the special weak measurement have the parameters $\epsilon=0.1$ and $\vec{n}=(1,0,0)$.